New York / Ontario County

 Healthcare

-Shortsville residents have access to quality healthcare, including major hospitals like Clifton Springs Hospital & Clinic and Thompson Health nearby.
-With 2.6 physicians per 1,000 people and over 95% health insurance coverage, medical needs are well served locally.
+Shortsville residents have access to quality healthcare, with major hospitals like Clifton Springs Hospital & Clinic and Thompson Health nearby.
+The community benefits from a high physician-to-resident ratio of 2.6 per 1,000 people and 95.1% health insurance coverage.
+Local healthcare services are reliable and comprehensive.

 Major Hospitals